gregbg218/DSA/Dynamic Programming(Knapsack)/template.md

 <br />

-he calls matrix t books call it dp in memoization
+he calls matrix t but usually books call it dp in memoization

 memoization and recursion